Live at Maybeck Recital Hall, Volume Ten

-Live at Maybeck Recital Hall Volume Ten is a live solo album by pianist Kenny Barron recorded at the Maybeck Recital Hall in California in late 1990 and released on the Concord label.
+Live at Maybeck Recital Hall, Volume Ten is a live solo album by jazz pianist Kenny Barron recorded at the Maybeck Recital Hall in California in late 1990 and released on the Concord label.

 Reception

-In his review on Allmusic, Richard S. Ginell noted "Producing a darker tone from the Maybeck Yamaha piano than do some other participants in the series, Kenny Barron gets a chance to flaunt a wider range of his influences than he usually does in a group format ...
+In his review on AllMusic, Richard S. Ginell noted "Producing a darker tone from the Maybeck Yamaha piano than do some other participants in the series, Kenny Barron gets a chance to flaunt a wider range of his influences than he usually does in a group format ...
 As usual with Maybeck, the sound of the hall's bright, brittle Yamaha piano is brilliantly captured".

 Track listing

 All compositions by Kenny Barron except where noted.